3 DIY Ways to Refill Your SodaStream Soda Maker

 - A Beverage Grade CO2 tank (76$)

-- Screw one end of the hose into your SodaStream soda maker (where you usually screw in the carbonator).
+- Screw the adapter on to your SodaStream soda maker (where you usually screw in the carbonator).

 3. Use SodaMod Tanks